 Motoinno TS3 steering and suspension system

-The patent pending configuration of the MCI TS3 technology addresses and overcomes all the problems associated with steered stanchion, telescopic, girder forks, alternate steering systems and previous HCS steering systems while creating an advanced, highly tune-able and more compliant front end.
+The patented configuration of the motoinno TS3 technology addresses and overcomes all the problems associated with steered stanchion, telescopic, girder forks, alternate steering systems and previous HCS steering systems while creating an advanced, highly tune-able and more compliant front end.

-Unique to the TS3 system, the suspension arms form a highly adjustable offset parallelogram which, together with its highly stable triangulated steering mechanism and virtual king pin that stabilises the front wheel – from the ground contact patch (‘the tyre braking point’) to the top of the wheel (an added secure and stable point along the steering axis) – ensures that the TS3 system maintains constant and stable steering geometry over the full range of its suspension travel and tuning capabilities.
-This in turn leads to consistency in the motorcycle’s handling characteristics under bump, braking, cornering and acceleration to create a safer and more compliant motorcycle without any corner lean, limited lock to lock steering issues or destructive front end oscillation harmonic forces.
+Unique to the TS3 system, the suspension arms form an adjustable offset parallelogram which, together with its highly stable triangulated steering mechanism and virtual kingpin that stabilises the front wheel – from the ground contact patch (‘the tyre braking point’) to the top of the wheel (an added secure and stable point along the steering axis) – ensures that the TS3 maintains constant and stable steering geometry over the full range of its suspension travel and tuning capabilities.
+This, in turn, leads to consistency in the motorcycle’s handling characteristics under bump, braking, cornering and acceleration to create a safer and more compliant motorcycle without any corner lean, limited lock to lock steering issues or destructive front end oscillation harmonic forces.

-The motoinno TS3 ‘shockwave’ has been designed, built and empirically tested to be the next generation in the development of a safer, more stable, fully adjustable and totally compliant motorcycle.
+The motoinno TS3 ‘Shockwave’ bespoke high-end road bike has been designed, built and empirically tested to be the next generation in the development of a safer, more stable, fully adjustable and totally compliant motorcycle.